 The Company has a 1% NSR on the Gualcamayo gold mine (the "Gualcamayo Mine") which is located in San Juan province, Argentina and owned and operated by Yamana.
-The Gualcamayo Mine is an open pit, heap leach operation encompassing three substantial zones of gold mineralization.
+The Gualcamayo Mine is an open pit, heap leach operation.

 Thunder Creek Royalty